Why work with Skye Guides?

 - Multiple partners for personal climbing

-We are fortunate to have some of the most highly respected freelance guides and instructors in the team, with over a hundred seasons of Cuillin guiding experience between us.
+Established by Mike Lates in 1995 Skye Guides has developed a reputation for high quality bespoke guiding on the Isle of Skye.
+The team has now grown to over 20 members and we are fortunate to have some of the most highly respected freelance guides and instructors in Scotland, with over 100 seasons of Cuillin guiding experience between us.

 Joining the Skye Guides team.